Smudgey/api-gateway-async-example/README.md

 In order for a micro-service to utilize the async framework, the following integration is required.

 1. An encrypted session cookie is used to hold state concerning the async task and the identity of the client.
-The encrypted session is required so the client knows nothing about the identifier which represents the off-line task.
+The encrypted session is required since the client must know nothing about the identifier which represents the off-line task.
 Since users can login with the same credentials on different mobile devices, a unique identifier is required which cannot be based on any default HTTP headers which are supplied by the API Gateway or from the users Authority record.